Deadwood (TV series): Season 3 (2006)

-Season three begins six weeks after the events of season 2.
+Season three begins less than six weeks after the events of season 2.
 Government and law, as well as the interests of powerful commercial entities, begin to enter the town as Deadwood prepares itself for entry into Dakota Territory.

 Hearst has several of his own Cornish miners murdered when they attempt to unionize.
 Elections are announced: Star and Farnum run for Mayor, while Bullock and barman Harry Manning compete for Sheriff.
 Angered that Hearst had someone killed in the Gem, Al cancels the election debates in an attempt to reassert his position in the camp.
 To teach Al a lesson and force him to help Hearst buy Alma's claim, Hearst has his lead henchman Captain Turner restrain Al, then chops off one of his fingers.

 Over Ellsworth's strong objections, Alma meets with Hearst to discuss buying her claim.
 Hearst becomes furious when she offers him a merely non-controlling interest and behaves menacingly towards Alma, but then allows her to leave without following through on his implied threat of rape.

 Tolliver slowly recovers after being stabbed and gets back on his feet.
 Hearst knows Cy is lying about having a letter from Wolcott but decides to employ Cy to help deal with the members of the camp.
 Traveling actor Jack Langrishe arrives in Deadwood with his theatre troupe.
 He is an old friend of Swearengen's and eventually buys the former Chez Amis (now a school house) from Joannie Stubbs on condition that he build a new school for the camp's children.
 Alma undergoes a D & C by Doc Cochran when her pregnancy threatens her health.

 Hostetler and Samuel Fields return to the camp to find that Steve has taken over the livery.
 Bullock mediates between them, eventually getting Hostetler to agree to sell the Livery to Steve.
 Steve's ranting, racial slurs and impugning of Hostetler's honor finally drive the latter over the edge and he shoots himself.

 Another miner is killed.
 Already angry from the Hostetler/Steve ordeal, Bullock arrests Hearst, drags him by the ear through the public thoroughfare and puts him in jail overnight.

 Alma is once again using dope.
 Leon confesses to Cy that he is Alma's supplier.
 Cy relays this news to Hearst but Hearst is still angry from his encounter with Bullock and believes that if Tolliver had told him this useful news beforehand he might not have provoked the sheriff.
 A furious Tolliver tells Leon to do nothing, but Leon, afraid of being implicated in Alma's murder, has already cut her off.
 Suspecting that Alma's return to drugs is due to her unhappiness at being married to a man she doesn't love, Ellsworth moves out of their house.
 They later agree to separate and Alma is able to stop taking the laudanum.